ABaliyan31/HotelManagement/README.md

 # HotelManagement
-it is a demo project to learn ruby
+it is a demo project to learn ruby for us